*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - Will use and enjoy all the iFit classes and outdoor routes

 - Appreciate the ReBoundPro cushioning

 Our Video Review

 - If you are looking for an affordable treadmill for walking, the Pro 2000 is a great option.
 It folds up, has a relatively compact footprint when open, is quiet and has wheels so it can be gently rolled out of the way when needed.
 The 3.25HP motor is well-suited for gentle walking, a brisk pace, power walking, jogging and short speed intervals.

 - The latest model is now smaller than previous models.
 ProForm has streamlined much of the design to make this an ideal option for anyone who lives in an apartment, condo, shared space or upstairs floor.
 The Pro 2000 weighs 260 pounds so it’s sturdy but not as heavy as other treads that are nearly impossible to get upstairs.

 - If you are looking for something that will support light jogging, the Pro 2000 works well.
 The 3.25HP motor will go up to 12mph and the deck provides ProForm’s ReBoundPro cushioning system.
 While we don’t recommend this machine for those who plan to do extensive, long-distance running, it is well-suited for jogging at a 6 to 7mph pace.
 Quick intervals above that are easily managed as well.

 - Not recommended for running

-- The 3.25HP motor is slightly smaller on the 2021 model.
+- The 3.25HP motor is slightly smaller on this model.
 The previous model had a 3.5HP motor so it was just a touch more powerful.
 While ProForm has updated several features on the Pro 2000, the motor is now within the range we recommend for jogging and walking.
 We recommend those who want to run faster than 6mph for more than 3miles take a look at the Pro 5000 which has a 3.75HP motor.